Trevor Harley: Research Interests

-Harley's current main research interest is in metacognition, this interest grew out of his research on ageing and his interest in consciousness.
-More topics about his research on metacognition is covered in his forthcoming book, Cognition: The mindful brain - why we behave as we do.
+Harley's current main research interest is in metacognition, an interest which grew out of his research on ageing and his interest in consciousness.
+What determines how and why we act as we do?
+This research is covered in his book, The Science of Consciousness.

 Another of his research interest includes how we produce language, although he now studies this in the wider context of how we represent meaning, how language is affected by brain damage, and by normal and pathological ageing (e.g. Alzheimer's and Parkinson's diseases).
 He also works on how we control our own cognition, and how this ability changes with age.
 Underlying all his research is a belief that the mind is a parallel, interactive computer, best studied by experimentation and computational modeling.
 As well as his interest in language and computational modeling, he was also interested in the research of ageing and metacognition.

 He is also interested in the weather, and maintains a site about severe weather events in Britain and the British weather in general available from trevorharley.com, calling this role as a "psychometeorologist".
 He also carries out psychological research about the weather, including why are people so interested in the weather?
-He maintains a weather station at Lundie near Dundee.
+He maintains a weather station at Newtyle near Dundee.
+He discusses the effects of the weather on human behaviour in his book, The Psychology of Weather.

 He wrote a famous article called Promises, Promises in which he argued that cognitive neuropsychologists have increasingly deviated from the original goals and methods of the subject.